0x705h/IRobs/README.md

 # IRobs

 A simple proof of concept for Out-Of-Tree _LLVM Pass_ binary target obfuscation.

-It splits BasicBlocks and add StoreInst instructions in an always-false condition, creating new execution flows in every BasicBlock split.
+This LLVM Pass splits BasicBlocks and insert some junk instructions in the new branch, making more complex the function graph, but without modifiying the original execution flow.

-Do not use this project for production!
-This is easely defeated!
+There is a lot of room for improvement. **Do not use** this project for production!
+This is easily defeated!

 ## Before and after IRobs pass